MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

 > [!NOTE]
 > - All available updates to your environment initiate at once.
 > - After they're enabled, the updates can't be reverted.
 Be sure to update your sandbox or trial environment before updating the production environment.
 > - Only the apps that you currently have licenses for update.
-Applications that have not been installed before do not update.
+Applications that haven't been installed before do not update.
 > - It might take a few hours to complete the updates.
 All applications in the environment are still available during the update, though you might experience slightly reduced performance.

 ## Other requirements to enable early access updates
 Some apps require more steps to enable early access features.
-If you have any of the following apps, after enabling the early access updates on the Power Platform admin center, you need to take the following manual steps.
+If you have any of the following apps, after enabling the early access updates in the Power Platform admin center, you must complete the following manual steps.

 |Early access apps  |Description of manual steps  |
 |---------|---------|